Why Companies Increasingly Use Virtual Benefits Fairs for Open Enrollment

 After clicking on a booth, employees could open a chat window with the person staffing that booth (usually someone from a provider company) or open a Skype video chat.
 Employees could also choose to chat via text or have the person staffing the booth contact them by phone.

-There was also a conference hall employees could visit to watch flash videos on such topics as health plan options, the consumer choice plan (is it right for you?), the health savings account and making the most of your flexible spending account.
+There was also a conference hall employees could visit to watch live or on-demand videos on such topics as health plan options, the consumer choice plan (is it right for you?), the health savings account and making the most of your flexible spending account.

 The fair also included a virtual lounge where employees could chat with each other about the various benefits and plan features.